UK challenger banks: who’s who (and what’s their tech)

 Hampshire Community Bank

-A new community-focused bank – brainchild of Richard Werner,a professor of banking at the University of Southampton
+This community-focused banking firm is brainchild of Richard Werner, a professor of banking at the University of Southampton

 “We are all fed up with the big banks and their sharp methods.
 But few people are aware it is possible to build local banks that benefit the local economy,” says Werner.
 “This is what we are doing with the Hampshire Community Bank.”